wazo-communication/developers.wazo.io/docs/integrations/embedded-softphone/examples.md

 displayed_sidebar: softphoneSidebar
 ---

-# Softphone Examples
+# Embedded Softphone Examples

-import '../../src/softphone-example.js';
+import '../../../src/softphone-example.js';

-## Displaying the softphone
+## Displaying the Embedded softphone

-Please refer to the [Installation page](../installation) for information on how to import the Softphone SDK.
+Please refer to the [Installation page](../../sdk-librairies/installation) for information on how to import the Embedded Softphone SDK.

 ```js
 softphone.show();
 ```

 <a className="try-it button button--secondary button--lg" id="display-softphone">
-    🚀 Display the Softphone
+    🚀 Display the Embedded Softphone
 </a>

-## Hiding the softphone
+## Hiding the Embedded softphone

 ```js
 softphone.hide();